 - Do you need plenty of space to move around?
 Do you need a large clearance under your desk to fit an oversized chair?
 Does your work involve a lot of files, papers, and books?
 Consider a larger executive desk with plenty of hanging file space and drawers.

-- A hutch desks combines cabinets, shelves and drawers for easy access during the workday.
+- A hutch desk combines cabinets, shelves, and drawers for easy access during the workday.

 5. What kind of storage space do you need?